-Psychiatric Unit Value 1 encounter (Note: Time-in/Time-out is required in the documentation as it justifies which code above is billed) Maximum Daily Units 1 unit (see Billing & Reporting below for exceptions) Initial Authorization 12 units Re-Authorization 12 units Authorization Period 180 days Utilization Criteria CAFAS scores: 10-240 Service Definition The provision of specialized medical and/or psychiatric services that include, but are not limited to: a.
+Psychiatric Child Program Child Program Unit Value 1 encounter Maximum Daily Units 1 unit (see Billing & Reporting below for exceptions) Initial Authorization 12 units Re-Authorization 12 units Authorization Period 180 days Utilization Criteria CAFAS scores: 10-240 Service Definition The provision of specialized medical and/or psychiatric services that include, but are not limited to: a.
 Psychotherapeutic services with medical evaluation and management including evaluation and assessment of physiological phenomena (including co-morbidity between behavioral and physical health care issues); b.
 Assessment and monitoring of an individual's status in relation to treatment with medication, c.
 Assessment of the appropriateness of initiating or continuing services.
 Youth must receive appropriate medical interventions as prescribed and provided by a physician (or physician extender) that shall support the individualized goals of resiliency as identified by the youth/family/caregiver and their Individualized Resiliency Plan (within the parameters of the youth/family's informed consent).
-Admission Criteria Individual is determined to be in need of psychotherapy services and has confounding medical issues which interact with behavioral health diagnosis, requiring medical oversight; or Individual has been prescribed medications as a part of the treatment array.
-Continuing Stay Criteria Individual continues to meet the admission criteria; or Individual exhibits acute disabling conditions of sufficient severity to bring about a significant impairment in day-to-day functioning: or Discharge Criteria An adequate continuing care plan has been established; and one or more of t Individual has withdrawn or been discharged from service; or Individual no longer demonstrates symptoms that need pharmacological intervent · · Required Components Telemedicine may be utilized for an initial Psychiatric Diagnostic Examination as w procedure codes with the GT modifier. vell as for ongoing Psychiatric Diagno ostic Examination via the use of appropriate Clinical Operations It is expected that youth and families will be treated as full partners in the treatment regimen/services planned and received.
+Admission Criteria Individual is determined to be in need of psychotherapy services and has confo oversight; or Individual has been prescribed medications as a part of the treatment array. ounding medical issues which interact t with behavioral health diagnosis, requiring medical Continuing Stay Criteria Individual continues to meet the admission criteria; or Individual exhibits acute disabling conditions of sufficient severity to bring about a significant impairment in day-to-day functioning; or Individual continues to present symptoms that are likely to respond to pharmacological interventions; or Individual continues to demonstrate symptoms that are likely to respond or are responding to medical interventions; or Individual continues to require management of pharmacological treatment in order to maintain symptom remission.
+Discharge Criteria An adequate continuing care plan has been established; and one or more of the following: Individual has withdrawn or been discharged from service; or Individual no longer demonstrates symptoms that need pharmacological interventions.
+Required Components Telemedicine may be utilized for an initial Psychiatric Diagnostic Examination as w procedure codes with the GT modifier.
+0 0 3 Clinical Operations It is expected that youth and families will be treated as full partners in the treatment regimen/services planned and received.
 As such, it is expected that practitioners will fully discuss treatment options with youth and families and allow for individual choice when possible.
 Discussion of treatment options should include a full disclosure of the pros and cons of each option (e.g. full disclosure of medication/treatment regimen potential side effects, potential adverse reactionsincluding potential adverse reaction from not taking medication as prescribed, and expected benefits).
 If such full discussion/disclosure to the youth is not possible or advisable according to the clinical judgment of the practitioner, this should be documented in the youth's chart (including the specific information that was not discussed and a compelling rationale for lack of discussion/disclosure).
 The family/caregiver's role is an essential component of this dialogue.
-Service Accessibility Telemedicine is the use of medical information exchanged from one site to another via electronic communications to improve a patient's health.
-Electronic communication means the use of interactive telecommunications equipment that includes, at a minimum, audio and video equipment permitting two-way, real time interactive communication between the patient, and the physician or practitioner at the distant site.
+Service Accessibility Telemedicine is the use of medical information exchanged from one site to anothe means the use of interactive telecommunications equipment that includes, at a mir communication between the patient, and the physician or practitioner at the distan r via electronic communications to im nimum, audio and video equipment p